-1 П N C O M F ١ /ER 1F C Δ٦ ΓΙ( 16 u- ı ш v v IVI MII. ı $\boldsymbol{n}$ ı١٧ 71 ч.
+1 П N C O M F ١ /ER 1F C Δ٦ ΓΙ(16 u- ı ш v v IVI NII. ı \boldsymbol{n} ı١٧ 71 ч.

-• Residential Loan Applications ; include copies of verification of all income from anyone 18 years of age and older residing in the home. □ Copy of previous year tax return □ Most recent 2 months of paystubs □ Proof of all unearned income; ie, Social Security, SSI, Workers Comp, VA Benefits, Child Support, TANF, Unemployment, Alimony, etc. □ Self-Employment; most recent taxes and most recent quarter's profit and loss • Rental Loan Applications ; all tenants of the property requesting funding must complete the "Initial Renter's Information Form". ☐ "Initial Renter's Information Form" tenant information sheet for each of the units.
+• Residential Loan Applications ; include copies of verification of all income from anyone 18 years of age and older residing in the home.
+Copy of previous year tax return Most recent 2 months of paystubs Proof of all unearned income; ie, Social Security, SSI, Workers Comp, VA Benefits, Child Support, TANF, Unemployment, Alimony, etc. Self-Employment; most recent taxes and most recent quarter's profit and loss • Rental Loan Applications ; all tenants of the property requesting funding must complete the "Initial Renter's Information Form".
+"Initial Renter's Information Form" tenant information sheet for each of the units.
 (Found at the end of this application - make copies so each renter has one.)
-2. UTILITIES: (Include copies of the most recent monthly bill for all utilities you are responsible for) ☐ Current Gas bill ☐ Current Electric bill ☐ Current Garbage/Water/Sewer bill 3. $\ \square$ Copy of most recent first mortgage statement or copy of original contract for deed.
-4. ☐ Copy of current homeowners/property insurance.
-5. ☐ Copies of any professional inspection of the property. (appraisals, market analysis, eng. study) 6.
-Include current copies of written bids from licensed and insured contractors.
-Be sure to let them know that they will need to register with SAM.gov before completing any work.
+2. Current Garbage/Water/Sewer bill 3.
+Copy of most recent first mortgage statement or copy of original contract for deed.
+4. Copy of current homeowners/property insurance.
+5. Copies of any professional inspection of the property. (appraisals, market analysis, eng. study) 6.
+Inc wi clude current copies of written bids from licensed and insured contractors.
+Be sure to let them know that they II need to register with SAM.gov before completing any work.
 (2 are required) Bid #1 Bid #2 Bid #3